 The long-term consequences are disastrous: corruption disrupts citizens’ trust in the school system and in democratic institutions more generally, resulting in a lack of participation in the democratic process.
 Corruption can also result in a diminution of a given country reputation at international level.

-One of the new flagship projects of the Education Department is dedicated to the Pan-European Platform on Ethics, Transparency and Integrity in Education (ETINED) of the Council of Europe.
+One of the new flagship projects of the Education Department is dedicated to the Platform on Ethics, Transparency and Integrity in Education (ETINED) of the Council of Europe.

 In April 2013, the Ministers of Education of the 50 States Parties to the European Cultural Convention agreed through the Helsinki Ministerial Declaration to work together on ethics, transparency and integrity in education, for the mutual benefit of all European children, and to set up a Platform to do so.